-The Illinois Fair Housing Network on the Internet was created by the Illinois Department of Human Rights (IDHR) to bring Illinois fair housing agencies and resources to the Internet users.
-The site was initially created by IDHR under a funding from the U.S. Department of Housing and Urban Development (HUD).
+The Fair Housing Division was created by the Illinois Department of Human Rights (IDHR) to bring Illinois fair housing agencies and resources to the Internet users.

 Illinois Governor’s Office

 The website for the Office of the Governor of the State of Illinois.
 The purpose of the Office is to ensure proper execution of the laws in Illinois.

 Illinois Department of Healthcare and Family Services Integrated Care Program – The Illinois Department of Healthcare and Family Services (HFS) implemented the Integrated Care Program (ICP) on May 1, 2011, for seniors and persons with disabilities who are eligible for Medicaid but not eligible for Medicare.
 ICP is mandatory managed care that began as a pilot program in the greater Chicago region including suburban Cook, DuPage, Kane, Kankakee, Lake and Will counties.
 It now operates in 29 counties in five regions of Illinois.
 Those regions include the Rockford region (July 2013), the Central Illinois region (Sept 2013), the Metro East region (Sept 2013) and the Quad Cities region (November 2013).

 Illinois Office of the Attorney General